Philadelphia Attractions Welcoming Group Tours

 Independence Seaport Museum

-The Independence Seaport Museum, which is found along the Delaware River Waterfront and nearby popular public spaces such as Spruce Street Harbor Park, is once again open on weekends and ready to welcome groups, inviting them to browse the galleries and exhibits inside the museum — including a new exhibit focusing on rarely seen items from the collection — or explore the historic Cruiser Olympia moored nearby.
+Currently closed as well, the Independence Seaport Museum, which is found along the Delaware River Waterfront and nearby popular public spaces such as Spruce Street Harbor Park, allows groups to browse the galleries and exhibits inside the museum — including a new exhibit focusing on rarely seen items from the collection — or explore the historic Cruiser Olympia moored nearby.
 New health and safety measures include face mask requirements, plexiglass dividers at points of sale, social distancing signage, a reduced capacity, and more.
 The museum is able to accommodate groups ranging in size from 10 to 35 people (and potentially more), depending on the number of tickets already reserved.
-For more information and to inquire about group tours, email firstname.lastname@example.org.
+For more information and to inquire about group tours, email email@example.com.

 Groups with an interest in the arts can plan a visit to the Barnes Foundation along the Benjamin Franklin Parkway.
 Home to one of the world’s greatest collections of impressionist, post-impressionist, and early-modernist paintings, the Barnes Foundation is once again welcoming groups, with onsite group dining options available as well.
 The museum supports contactless payment and ticketing.
 For more information on the Barnes Foundation’s group offerings, click here.
 Groups of 10 or more interested in visiting the Barnes Foundation can email firstname.lastname@example.org to book their visit.
 TIP: Private, virtual group tours of the collection are also available and utilize a “Deep Zoom” technology to offer an in-depth look at specific pieces and entire ensembles.